-When I think of baking for the holidays, I usually think of sugar cookies for the Christmas season and pumpkin pies for Thanksgiving.
-But who says you can’t decorate some fun cookies for Thanksgiving too?
-When it comes to baking cookies, I say the more the merrier!
 I love these Turkey Sugar Cookies created by Jill Schultz and inspired by these turkey peanut butter cookies from Bake at 350.
-They are colorful and just plain fun.
+They are colorful and such a fun Thanksgiving treat.
 Imagine showing up to a Thanksgiving get together with these adorable turkeys in tow?
-As an added bonus, they would work great as fun activity for kids.
-Jill gave each of her young kids a cookie to decorate and they loved it!
+As an added bonus, they would work great as fun activity for kids like this turkey made of fruit and veggies.
+Jill gave each of her young kids a cookie to decorate and they loved it.
+Serve these sugar cookies with this delicious pumpkin juice which can also be offered warm as a pumpkin cider.
+Your choice!

-- 1 package of Reese's Mini Peanut Butter Cups
+- Reese’s Mini Peanut Butter Cups

-- Chocolate frosting
+- M&M’s Chocolate Candies

-- ¼ C. Wilton red candy melts
+- Wilton red candy melts (or red icing)

-- Wilton small candy eyes
+- small candy eyes

 - Spread a small dollop of chocolate frosting onto the top of each mini peanut butter cup and place on the cookie.
 This is will be the turkey body.